-Enter the requested funds for rental fees for equipment and facilities.
+Enter the total funds you are requesting for rental fees for equipment and facilities (sometimes referred to as user fees).

 If you will use your own equipment and facilities, you may charge depreciation in compliance with 2 CFR § 200.436.
 Alternatively, if you will use equipment you purchased with federal funds under another award, you may charge user fees consistent with 2 CFR § 200.313(c)(2).
 You may not charge both depreciation and user fees.